Designing a Data Grid System That Actually Works

 Giving users control

 Power users needed customization without overwhelming everyone else.
-I designed configuration that works progressively:
+I designed configuration that works progressively.

 View density